moulin-louis/boot2root/writeup1.md

     email: laurie@borntosec.net
     password: !q\]Ej?*5K5cy*AJ

 Gotem !
-We have acces to his mails.
+We have access to his mails.

 The only relevent mail here is `access db` which contains a password for the `root` user of the database.